faisalmemon/ios-crash-dump-analysis-book/examples/kdp_crash_osx/kdp_graphics_crash_explanation.md

 ## Kindle Create Crash

 Kindle Create\index{trademark!Kindle Create} is an application used by authors to create e-books from manuscripts, such as `docx` files.
-It makes heavy use of graphics via the QuartzCore library.
+It makes heavy use of graphics via the QuartzCore\index{library!QuartzCore} library.

 When previewing for publication it crashed with the following crash report, truncated for ease of demonstration: